Overview

 Affinidi Vault->>Affinidi Vault: Securely Stores the Verifiable Credential

-The Issuer sends the claim link to the Affinidi Vault user that contains the Credential Offer URI.
-The Credential Offer URI is used to get the required access token to retrieve the issued credential.
-The user can choose to accept the credential and store it in the Affinidi Vault or reject the credential offer.
+The issuer sends a claim link to the user, which includes a Credential Offer URI.
+This URI is used to obtain an access token and retrieve the credential.
+The user can choose to accept and store the credential in Affinidi Vault or reject the offer.

 Set up your Affinidi Vault to get started